QuChunhe/study/Database.md

 Note A partition key groups rows in the same replica set.
 The clustering columns dictate how rows are stored in the replica.

 [209]

 You set the gc_grace_seconds property when creating a table.
 This property specifies the number of seconds after Cassandra marks data with a tombstone before the data becomes eligible for garbage collection.

+a table for which you’ve configured the default_time_to_live property.